Orthodox Christianity in the 21st Century

 The doubling of the worldwide Orthodox Christian population to about 260 million has not kept pace with the growth rates of the global population – or of other Christian populations, which collectively have nearly quadrupled in size from 490 million in 1910 to 1.9 billion in 2010.
 (The total Christian population, including Orthodox, Catholics, Protestants and others, has risen from 614 million to 2.2 billion during that period.)

-Central and Eastern Europe remains the main base for Orthodox Christians, and is home to more than three-quarters (77%) of them.
-An additional 15% live in sub-Saharan Africa, 4% live in the Asia-Pacific region, 2% live in the Middle East and North Africa, and 1% live in Western Europe.
-Another 1% live in North America, while even fewer live in Latin America.
+Central and Eastern Europe remains the main base for Orthodox Christians, and is home to more than three-quarters (76%) of them.
+An additional 15% live in sub-Saharan Africa, 4% live in the Asia-Pacific region, 2% live in the Middle East and North Africa, and about 1% live in Western Europe.
+Nearly 1% live in North America, while even fewer live in Latin America.
 This geographic distribution distinguishes Orthodox populations from the other major Christian groups, which are far more evenly distributed around the world.

 Still, the share of Orthodox Christians living outside Central and Eastern Europe has increased somewhat, to 23% in 2010 from 9% a century ago.
 In 1910, only 11 million Orthodox Christians – out of a global Orthodox population of 124 million – were living outside the region.
 Now, there are 60 million Orthodox Christians living outside Central and Eastern Europe, out of a global Orthodox population of 260 million.